There's still time to chase your dream. Apply now for the January 2019 term.

 Founded 40 years ago, St. George’s University pioneered the concept of international medical education and remains at the forefront of educating students to meet the demands of modern medical practice.
 In fact, SGU has placed more than 900 graduates (and counting) into US residencies in 2018.
 Join a network of over 16,000 SGU graduates practicing in all 50 US States and over 50 countries around the globe.

 US residencies in 2018 (and counting).
-For the third year in a row, SGU has secured more residency positions than any medical school in the world.*
+For the fourth year in a row, SGU has secured more residency positions than any medical school in the world.*

 International provider of physicians practicing in the US—the most of any non-US medical school.**

 Our Match Strategy Team in our Office of Career Guidance works with students from day one to provide the tools, resources and direction they need to facilitate their postgraduate success.